jasongrimes/fretboardfoundation/_chapters/030-scales/050-minor-scales.md

 ### Adjustable 6 and 7

-By definition,
-the third degree of a minor scale is always a minor third.
+The third degree of a minor scale is always a minor third, by definition.

 But the sixth and seventh scale degrees in minor tonality can be thought of as adjustable.
 They can be major or minor,